noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

       - accomplished by adding your worker nodes to ec2 auto scaling groups
         - e.g. using eksctl to deploy a cluster with managed node groups
   - HPA: horizontal pod autoscaler: pod-level in/out
-    - scales services in/out based on CPU utilization/other metrics defined via the k8s metrics server
+    - scales services in/out based on CPU utilization/other metrics defined via the k8s metrics server or amazon cloudwatch
   - VPA: vertical pod autoscaler: pod-level up/down
+    - scales pod resources up/down (cpu/mem reservations) satisfy application requirements
+    - improves cluster resource utilization and free up CPU and memory for other pods

 ### control plane